Vo-Tuan/Vo-Tuan/README.md

 - Balisong Flipping
    - I own a BBsuperfly Cuda Series Trainer (Not a sharp blade and unsharpenable), so its just a extremely expensive fidget toy...
+   - I am not skilled at flipping, but I can do a cool balisong trick here and there.

 - Origami